-Kiwis are very healthy fruit and are often grown as espalier fruit in warmer, wine-producing regions.
-Facade greening with kiwis on older grapevine trellises has been a thing since around 1970.
+The fruits of the kiwi are vitamin-packed and delicious.
+They are often grown as espalier fruit in warmer, wine-producing regions.
+Facade greening with kiwis on orphaned grapevine trellises has been in practice since around 1970.
 Because of their very vigorous growth, kiwi plants need a lot of space and need to be trimmed several times in summer.
-That's why they are most often used on pergolas, which is also the way they are cultivated.
+Kiwis work beautifully on pergolas, which is also how they are most often cultivated.
 They are a good choice for very high greening projects, for covered alleys, and similar projects.
 The mini-kiwi, as well as the arctic kiwi ('hardy kiwi'), are interesting alternatives for rougher or cooler climates.

 This vigorous twining climber supplies the fruits (kiwis) of the kiwi plant with an extremely high vitamin C content.
 Originating in China, it spread into Europe from New Zealand around the 1950s, and is now also cultivated in Southern Europe.
 The growth habit of the kiwi plant falls in the category of trained/shaped trees.
 With commercial cultivation, the plants are usually trained as horizontal cordons with short spurs.
-The growth is very vigorous, with a growth height up to 20 metres or more.
-Shoots come early (endangered by late frosts) and are hairy, rust-red.
-The foliage is very healthy, flowers are yellow / white; flowering around end of May.
-Multiple prunings are required when the kiwi grows on a wall trellis!
-The acidity can be reduced by letting the fruit hang a long time and by harvesting only right before the first frost in autumn.
-The shelf life is long and the fruit will ripen even more when left in the refrigerator, or by storing them next to apples (they will also decay faster).
+Their growth is very vigorous, with a growth height up to 20 metres and more.
+Shoots come early (beware of late frosts!), are rust-red and hairy.
+Foliage is very healthy, flowers are yellowish-white, coming around end of May.
+Several prunings in summer will be needed when the kiwi grows on a wall trellis!
+The acidity can be reduced by leaving the fruit on the plant as long as possible and harvesting only right before the first frost in autumn.
+Kiwi fruits’ shelf life is long and can be further ripened if stored in the refrigerator or next to apples (though they will also decay faster).
 The variety "Hayworth" ("Hayward") is well known.
 Usually dioecious, so both male and female plants need to be present for fruiting to occur.
-The male plant doesn't need to take up too much space on the trellis.
+The male plant can be kept small on the espalier or grown as a small bush next to the female plants on the espalier.
 The variety "Jenny" is monoecious and self-fertile, but the fruit is smaller.
-Strong growth of the plant may result in building damage (similar to wisteria).
+If not grown properly, its vigorous growth can, like wisteria, also cause structural damage.
 In leaf and habit, the kiwi is similar to Celastrus Orbiculatus, but the leaves of Actinidia Chinensis are larger.

-The table at the bottom of the page shows which trellis designs can be used for a kiwi plant.
+The table at the bottom of the page shows which trellis forms (cable systems) can be used for a kiwi plant.
 The trunk can be trained just as a grapevine trunk would be.
-Choose a trellis in the medium range, or even better- in the heavy or massive ranges for more stability.
+Choose a trellis in our medium range, or in the heavy or massive ranges for more stability.

-It is vital to guide the kiwi plant so that the main shoots and trunk won't wind around the trellis wires or lattices... the exact procedure is described in more detail in the wisteria section.
+It is vital to guide the kiwi plant so that the main shoots and trunk won't wind around the trellis wires or lattices... the exact procedure is described in more detail in the section on wisteria (a similarly vigorous twiner).
 On a pergola, the individual wires should be 40 - 50 cm apart, but only every second cable will hold a branch; the other wires will hold the green shoots and leaves of the year.
-For facade or wall trellises, the plant is trained as described under trained/shaped trees.
+For facade or wall trellises, the plant is trained as described under shaped trees.
 The main axes should be 35 - 40 cm apart.
-The kiwi shoots grow very quickly-- so leave at least 1.5 metres distance between the trellis and downpipes or lightning rods!
+Kiwi shoots grow very quickly-- so it is essential to leave at least 1.5 metres distance between the trellis and downpipes, eaves, or lightning rods ~ both vertically and horizontally!